-An improving economic backdrop is providing a recovery in discretionary spending by households and businesses.
-This is boosting the smaller, and still transforming, bricks and mortar

-In the United States, the retail recovery is largely down to strong jobs growth feeding into strong retail sales growth, particularly across the South.
-Along with a retail supply shortfall, this has given rise to a wide differential rental outlook by geography.

-- Outside the United States, differences in the growth outlook and the extent of the e-commerce threat present differential opportunities across both Asia and Europe.
+- An improving economic backdrop is providing a recovery in discretionary spending by households and businesses.
+This is boosting the smaller, and still transforming, bricks and mortar retail sector - with its emphasis on services over goods - as it does wider leisure-related sectors, notably hotels. - In the United States, the retail recovery is largely down to strong jobs growth feeding into strong retail sales growth, particularly across the South.
+Along with a retail supply shortfall, this has given rise to a wide differential rental outlook by geography. - Outside the United States, differences in the growth outlook and the extent of the e-commerce threat present differential opportunities across both Asia and Europe.
 Tourist-related markets feature high, with prime high street rents recovering strongly to pre-COVID levels, particularly in markets such as Hong Kong, Tokyo, Paris and London.
 The outlook is further enhanced by improving occupier affordability thanks to rising retail revenues. - For hotels, the United States and parts of Europe have seen a pick-up in business-related travel but more so in Europe where this is feeding into a stronger RevPAR growth outlook in markets like Frankfurt, Munich and Amsterdam.
 But both the United States and Europe are struggling with slower growth in domestic tourism as cost of living pressures bite. - Markets linked to the rebound in international tourism offer the potential for a stronger hotel revenue uplift in the near term at least as hotel supply cannot keep pace.
 For Europe, cities in traditional tourist destinations such as Paris, Rome and Madrid stand out, whilst in Asia, destinations such as Hong Kong and Singapore are recording a strong post-COVID rebound but in line with a strong upward trend in international travel.